 HW participated in developing the EDIP PC tool, which he knows quite well.

-As the program was developed in a Danish version, it is primarily used in Scandinavia, but on special authorisation it is also used in a few other countries.
+As the program was developed in a Danish version, it is primarily used in Scandinavia, but

 The related database is now available in an English version.